OksanaVe/BINF-6999-Summer-2024/Strainberry/README.md

 - [ ] Add scenario where not all subtypes of FMDV recovered;
 - [ ] Run de novo assemblers under the default settings and identify which assemblers don't recover all four strains;
-- [ ] Identify and extract all contigs match to FMDV;
+- [ ] Identify and extract all contigs matched to FMDV;
 - [ ] Run Strainberry to recover missing FMDV subtypes;